kohkimakimoto/essh/website/content/intro/en/running-tasks.md

 # Running Tasks

-You can define tasks that are executed on remote and local servers.
+Task is a script that runs on remote and local servers.
 For example, edit your `esshconfig.lua`.

 ~~~lua